 - Airline clubs

 - Airline upgrades

 - Books, magazines, newspapers for personal use

 - Business or first-class airfares

 - CD's and DVD's for personal use

 - Child-care, babysitting, house-sitting, pet-sitting/kennel charges

-- Commuting between home and PPL.
+- Commuting between home and PPL

 - Corporate Charge Card delinquency assessments.
 (An exception may be if the delinquency assessment is not due to the actions of the traveler)

 - Costs incurred by a traveler's failure to cancel transportation or hotel reservations in a timely fashion

 - Evening-wear rentals

 - Flowers

 - Formal wear expenses

 - Gifts

 - Haircuts and personal grooming

 - Laundry and dry-cleaning (An exception may be made for extended foreign travel with receipts)

 - Passports, vaccinations, and visas, when not required as a specific and necessary condition of the travel assignment

 - Personal entertainment expenses including in-flight movies, headsets, health club facilities, hotel pay-per-view movies, in-theatre movies, social activities, and related incidental costs

 - Shoeshine services

-- Travel accident insurance premiums and/or purchase of additional travel insurance

-• Other expenses not directly related to the performance of the travel assignment
+- Other expenses not directly related to the performance of the travel assignment

-R. Non PPL Employees Expenses
+R. Non-PPL Employees Expenses

-Incremental costs for travel, lodging, meals or other travel expenses for non PPL employees will not be reimbursed.
+Incremental costs for travel, lodging, meals or other travel expenses for non-PPL employees will not be reimbursed.
 Please consult the Director and Fiscal Officer if special consideration is requested.